Public Health supports schools to improve the health and well-being of students and staff, both in the classroom and within the school community.

 Each elementary and secondary school in Haldimand and Norfolk have a Public Health Nurse assigned to support the school with health initiatives.

-Public health nurses (PHNs) work with schools to enhance the physical, mental, social and spiritual health of the entire school community by:
+Public health nurses (PHNs) work with schools to enhance the physical, mental, and social health of the entire school community by:

 - building relationships